If you continue to use our website, we will assume you agree to receive cookies from us.

 Find out about the latest job opportunities first by following @ssejobs on twitter.

-SSE's team of nearly 20,000 employees is led by the main Board of Directors and by a management Board created to deliver the strategy and decisions agreed by main Board and to lead operational management of our businesses.
+SSE's team of nearly 20,000 employees is led by the main Board of Directors and by an Executive Committee created to deliver the strategy and decisions agreed by main Board and to lead operational management of our businesses.

 The Board The Board is accountable to its shareholders for the good conduct of SSE's business.
 Our Board is made up of the Chairman, independent non-Executive Directors and Executive Directors.
 It is specifically responsible for things like approving the company's strategy, budget, major investments and overall governance.